“I’m an American citizen and no foreign government can put me in their jail.”

 What should you do if you, or someone you know, might have a problem?

-If you are concerned about your use or someone else's use, please feel free to email the ADESS office at email@example.com to access confidential help.
+If you are concerned about your use or someone else's use, please feel free to email Loyola's Student Support and Wellness office at firstname.lastname@example.org to access confidential help.
 To receive immediate assistance while you are studying abroad, we recommend you to contact your program coordinator on campus or your resident irector overseas to find the available resources you may need.